Currently, I am a medical student at the University of Wisconsin School of Medicine and Public Health.

 I graduated from Wheaton in 2003 with a double major in German and Music.

 I am currently a speech-language pathologist working at a University-affiliated hospital, seeing both inpatients and outpatients.
-My primary caseload consists of patients who have suffered a stroke or other brain injury, for whom I provide speech and language therapy, treatment for cognitive-linguistic deficits, and treatment for swallowing disorders.
+My caseload consists of patients who have suffered a stroke or other brain injury, for whom I provide speech and language therapy, treatment for cognitive-linguistic deficits, and treatment for swallowing disorders.
 I also treat patients with voice, neurodegenerative, or fluency disorders.
 We have a large population of patients with head and neck cancer that we see for swallowing difficulty after radiation treatment as well.
-A new population we are targeting is foreign physicians completing their residency programs in the United States who desire to work on accent reduction.
+A new population we are targeting is foreign physicians completing their residency programs in the U.S. who desire to work on accent reduction.

 I completed a two-year Masters program in Communication Disorders and Deaf Education in 2007.
 During my graduate program, I taught a phonetics lab as part of a Graduate Assistant position.
 Taking Linguistics at Wheaton as part of the requirements for the German major definitely played a role in obtaining this assistantship in graduate school.